aaz25/431-2021/quizzes/README.md

 You must log into Google via CWRU to access the Answer Sheet and you must complete your submission of this Form no later than the posted deadline on the [Course Calendar](https://thomaselove.github.io/431/calendar.html).

 - No late work will be accepted.
+- All work will be graded based solely on your submitted Answer Sheet, which must be received by noon on the deadline day.
-- When you submit the Google Form, your responses will be emailed to your CWRU email address, along with a link to allow you to edit your work before the deadline.
+- When you submit the Answer Sheet, your responses will be emailed to your CWRU email address, along with a link to allow you to edit your work before the deadline.
 - Dr. Love grades all Quizzes.
 You will usually receive your Quiz grade within 48 hours of the submission deadline.

 Additional information on Quizzes is provided in **Section X.X.X of the Course Syllabus** and we will also provide guidance regarding getting help and completing the Quiz forms as part of the Quiz instructions.